Where is the school located?

 Remember to notify your home bank that you will be travelling to the Philippines so they won't lock down your card when they see it pop up out of the geographic area where you normally use it.

-You may but there's no guarantee it will work, although it probably will if you buy a new SIM card ($5).
-Actually, we recommend students buy a new cell phone once you arrive at the school in Davao.
-Costs vary from $25 up for a 'dumb' phone and a good quality smart phone starts at $100.
+You may but it needs to be unlocked in order for a Philippine SIM to work in it.
+The other option is to buy a new cell phone once you arrive.
+Costs vary from $25 up for a 'dumb' phone and a good quality smart phone start at $100.

 Absolutely!
 We've hosted hundreds of visitors over the years.